 Are you searching for a great companion planting guide to answer your questions about what plants to plant next to each other?

-Well, you’ve come to the right page.
+Well, you’ve come to the right page for a companion planting guide.
 You’ve found a very simple but in-depth source for companion planting.

 You may have heard about what not to plant next to potatoes or other incompatible plants to seed into your garden.
-Not only can this information help you grow better vegetables, but it can also help you maximize space and efficiency use in your garden area.
+Not only can this information in the companion planting guide help you grow better vegetables, but it can also help you maximize space and efficiency use in your garden area.
 Add a companion planting garden lay out to your plan.

 There are several benefits of companion planting for different reasons.